trzesniowskiszymon/Library-App/README.md

 * 8 - SHOW READERS
 * 9 - SEARCH PUBLICATION

-This is application which works in IntelliJ IDEA console.
-You can add your books, magazines and reader and after adding it they're saving in Library.csv file in our project.
+This is an application which works in IntelliJ IDEA console.
+You can add your books, magazines and readers and after adding it data is saved in Library.csv file in our project.
-After it you can show or delete your saved data.
+After that you can show or delete your saved data.

 ### Technologies
 Project is created with: